wp-plugins/aviation-weather-briefing/readme.txt

 The Wordpress site administrator can simply display modules for METAR and TAF, Significant Weather and Upper Winds and Temperature via the below shortcodes.

+A Live preview can be view at [Howtoflyahelicopter.com Aviation Weather Section](http://howtoflyahelicopter.com/aviation-weather-briefing/)

 == Installation ==

 Upload the Aviation Weather Briefing plugin to your blog and activate.